-- 2.4.1 Once a Bishop has determined to explore the possibility of a Bishop's Mission Order in a particular situation or has received a written request to do so as outlined above, the Bishop should initiate initial explorations to discover whether a Bishop's Mission Order may be the right way forward. - 2.4.2 The written proposal described above, giving an outline answer to the five questions set out in para 2.1.1, forms the basis for moving forward in these initial explorations. - 2.4.3 The scope and extent of the initial explorations will to some extent be dependent on the nature of the project.
-In the case of a well developed project which has been established for some years it may be possible to proceed directly to the next stage of the process.

-- 2.4.4 The Bishop will normally appoint an Archdeacon, Missioner, Officer for Fresh Expressions of Church or other suitable person to carry out these initial explorations.
+- 2.4.1 Once a Bishop has determined to explore the possibility of a Bishop's Mission Order in a particular situation or has received a written request to do so as outlined above, the Bishop should initiate initial explorations to discover whether a Bishop's Mission Order may be the right way forward. - 2.4.2 The written proposal described above, giving an outline answer to the five questions set out above, forms the basis for moving forward in these initial explorations. - 2.4.3 The scope and extent of the initial explorations will to some extent be dependent on the nature of the project.
+In the case of a well developed project that has been established for some years it may be possible to proceed directly to the next stage of the process. - 2.4.4 The Bishop will normally appoint an Archdeacon, Missioner, Officer for Fresh Expressions of Church or other suitable person to carry out these initial explorations.
 The person appointed (described in this section as the Bishop's Officer7) should not be closely involved in ministries likely to be affected by the scheme. - 2.4.5 The initial explorations will normally involve at least the following consultations: - a) A meeting with the group initiating or most closely involved in the project to explore its viability and potential, existing and potential partners, the progress to date and any ministry or funding implications.
 At this meeting the reasons why a Bishop's Mission Order is necessary and desirable in this instance should be carefully explored.
 Guidance should be given to those initiating the project on the process to be followed.
-The Bishop's Officer may also be able to give supportive feedback to the initiating group on progress to date and any other preliminary work required; - b) A written consultation or meeting with the incumbents of any parishes not directly involved in the scheme but likely to be most affected; - c) A written consultation or meeting with any ecumenical partners involved in or affected by the scheme; and - d) The opportunity for the Bishop's Staff meeting and the mission and pastoral committee to comment at this stage on the outline proposal.
-In certain cases where rights of presentation may be affected, it may also be appropriate to consult with patrons.
-Patrons may also be involved as providers or potential providers of resources or expertise. - 2.4.6 The key questions to be answered in this initial exploration are as follows:
+The Bishop's Officer may also be able to give supportive feedback to the initiating group on progress to date and any other preliminary work required; - b) A written consultation or meeting with the incumbents or priests in charge of any parishes not directly involved in the scheme but likely to be most affected;